efueger/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

 ## Data Export

 Export is available as a CSV format through a button at the end of a results list.
 You can also export search results.
-This is handled through the [api:GridFieldExportButton] component.
+This is handled through the [api:SilverStripe\Forms\GridField\GridFieldExportButton] component.

 To customize the exported columns, create a new method called `getExportFields` in your `ModelAdmin`: